-Learn how to make authentic Korean Kimchi (Kimchee) at home.
+This easy Kimchi recipe will teach you to make authentic Kimchi (Kimchee) at home.
 It’s easy to do with these simple steps!

 Kimchi is a traditional Korean dish of fermented vegetables, the most common of which are napa cabbage and daikon radish.
-In addition to being served as banchan, Korean side dishes presented as part of a meal, it can also be used in a variety of cooked dishes like Kimchi fried rice or Kimchi Quesadillas.
-I’ll be using mine in a Korean Bulgogi Taco recipe later in the week.
-A fusion dish made popular by food trucks up and down the west coast.
+In addition to being served as banchan, Korean side dishes presented as part of a meal, it can also be used in a variety of cooked dishes like kimchi fried rice or kimchi quesadillas.
+I love topping these Korean (Bulgogi) Beef Tacos with it – They’re amazingly delicious!
 It’s also awesome on top of these Carnitas Taco Bowls with Kimchi!

 The ingredients in Kimchi will give you an excuse to check out your local Asian market.
 I had so much fun tooling around my local store and trying to figure out what everything was.
 So many fresh and exotic ingredients – I could spend hours just looking around and soaking everything in.
 If you don’t have an Asian market near you, I’ve included some links below.
 All of the ingredients can be ordered off of Amazon.

 What to buy: Korean red pepper powder or kochukaru is what gives kimchee its spiciness.
 It can be found in Korean markets in large resealable plastic bags, in different grades of coarseness and spiciness.
 Choose a grade based on your personal preference.

 Also known as saeujeot, Korean salted shrimp are very small, naturally fermented shrimp that impart authentic flavor to kimchi.
 They are sold in jars and can be found in the refrigerator case of Korean markets.